drcyschfld/Raquel-and-the-Johnnies/README.md

 ## Group Members and Responsibilities
 Contributors to the project were Darcy Schofield, Natalie Brown, Axel Purcell, and Raquel Kampel.

 Darcy was responsible for the timer countdown and capacaitive touch sensor.
-Natalie worked on the PTU functionality and mechanical design.
-Axel designed the serial interface and lidar functionaility.
-Raquel was tasked with the servo motor module.
+Natalie worked on the PTU and lidar functionality and mechanical design.
+Axel designed the serial interface reading from lidar functionaility.
+Raquel was responsible for the servo motor module.

 Natalie was responsible for the meeting minutes.